This creamy homemade mac and cheese recipe uses under 10 ingredients, so it's super easy to make. I add dollops of pesto and peas to brighten it up.

 - 4 tablespoons unsalted butter

-- 2 cups whole milk, at room temperature (I used almond milk)
+- 2 cups whole milk, at room temp (I used almond milk)

 - 1 cup shredded Havarti cheese